 Certain vendors provide a significant portion of Newegg's merchandise.
-In the United States and Canada, for the six months ended June 30, 2020, ASI Corporation, an IT and CE product distributor, and Newegg's 10 largest suppliers (including ASI Corporation) accounted for approximately 12.4% and 70.9% of the merchandise Newegg purchased, respectively.
+In the United States and Canada, for the year ended December 31, 2020, ASI Corporation, an IT and CE product distributor, and Newegg's 10 largest suppliers (including ASI Corporation) accounted for approximately 12.8% and 70.6% of the merchandise Newegg purchased, respectively.
 Failure to maintain a positive relationship with these key suppliers could impact Newegg's ability to sell to customers the products they want.